python-tipos-de-datos

 Integers (int)

-Integers (int) are whole numbers without a decimal point, both positive and negative.
+Integers (int) are numbers without a decimal point, both positive and negative.
 They can be of any length and are used to represent whole quantities.
 Some examples of integers are 5, -10, 1000, etc.

 integer_number = 10